Before the day

 So here is the idea.

-The ladder describes how quickly we move from data to action.
+The Ladder of Inference describes how quickly we move from observable data to action.
 We do not take in everything.
-We select some data, add assumptions, reach conclusions, reinforce beliefs, and then act as if our view is the whole picture.
+We select some data, add meaning, form assumptions, reach conclusions, reinforce beliefs, and then act as if our view is the whole picture.

 This is useful because it separates what happened from the meaning we made from what happened.
 The meaning may be reasonable, but it is still worth checking before we act strongly.

 There are two directions to remember.
-In real life, we usually climb up the ladder in seconds.
+In real life, we usually climb up the Ladder of Inference in seconds.
 In reflection, we deliberately walk down from our action to the data we selected.
 Then we expand the pool of available data and choose a more grounded next action.

 What happens automatically